Ewuly/Moria/README.md

 **Rootstock**: We integrated Rootstock to facilitate native exchanges between Bitcoin and Ethereum, allowing users to lend Bitcoin and obtain Ether seamlessly.
 Building on Rootstock was a smooth experience due to its robust documentation and active developer community, which provided valuable support and resources throughout the integration process.

+**Neon EVM**: By leveraging Neon EVM, users can lend Solana tokens and lock them to then borrow on Ethereum or Bitcoin, thereby gaining exposure to Solana.

+**Blockscout**: By integrating Blockscout and its API, we can track token balances, transactions, and addresses in real-time.
+Blockscout is a full-featured, open-source block explorer that supports multiple chains.
+Applications can use Blockscout similarly to other explorers to track transactions, verify and interact with smart contracts, and connect with APIs to enable application functionality.
+Blockscout offers several APIs, including RPC endpoints, ETH RPC endpoints, and REST API endpoints.

+**Dynamic Wallet**: To provide users with a unified interface for managing wallets on Bitcoin, Ethereum, and Solana, enhancing the cross-chain experience.

 ## Requirements